arista/reknow/README.md

 The property is mutable, in that it can be assigned a different foreign Entity, or `null`.
 If a different foreign Entity is assigned, then its foreignKey is set to the value of the primary key.
 If a foreign Entity is removed or replaced, then the removed element will follow the `dependent` option above, except that the `"none"` option is treated the same as `"nullify"`.

-A `hasMany` declaration will implicitly create or use a `uniqueIndex` on the foreign Entity, which enforces uniqueness of the foreignKey property.
+A `hasOne` declaration will implicitly create or use a `uniqueIndex` on the foreign Entity, which enforces uniqueness of the foreignKey property.
 If that uniqueness is ever violated (two Entity instances are assigned the same foreignKey property value), an exception is thrown immediately.

 ##### belongsTo
 ```ts